biohackathon-japan/bh23-glyco/paper/paper.md

   - The RDF data could be downloaded from their homepage, but there were many files, and an API or SPARQL endpoint was preferred.
   * While the data was very rich, we could not find an easy way to obtain a list of variants and phenotypes from a list of genes during the hackathon.
 3. TogoVar
-  - TogoVar is a resource providing an integrated view of variants and clinical significance and outcome data from a variety of resources, including Japanese cohorts.
+  - TogoVar (Mitsuhashi et al, 2022) is a resource providing an integrated view of variants and clinical significance and outcome data from a variety of resources, including Japanese cohorts.
   - The user interface, while slow at times, could be used to easily obtain variants and outcomes from any gene specified in any format.
   - The [API](https://grch38.togovar.org/api) provided could also be used in a sequential manner.
 (1) Obtain the ID for a gene symbol, (2) obtain the variants for each ID, and (3) obtain phenotypes for any variant.
   - A SPARQL endpoint was also available, but the schema describing the endpoint data needed to be updated.